sarahqd/sarahqd.github.io/_posts/2025-1-3-Generate-Qt-code-from-UI-design-pictures.md

 You don't have to analyze the coding process
 ```

-For this task, I chose the `gemini` model, specifically `gemini-2.0-flash-thinking-exp-1219`.
+For this task, gemini model is preferred, specifically `gemini-2.0-flash-thinking-exp-1219`.
 It’s a free model capable of handling long and complex prompts effectively.
 Some other models might struggle to deal with this prompt.

-When I provided the model with a picture
+Provide the model with the picture

 ![2025-01-08-design-ui-pic](../../../assets/images/2025-01-08-design-ui-pic.png)

- and configured it with `temperature=1`,`top-p=0.95`,`max_output_tokens=8192`,  it generated `PictureListDialog.h` and `PictureListDialog.cpp`.
+ and configure it with `temperature=1`,`top-p=0.95`,`max_output_tokens=8192`.
+The model generated `PictureListDialog.h` and `PictureListDialog.cpp`.

 ```c++
 // PictureListDialog.h